kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Loading the Plugin Scripts via Player Embed

-In order to load the plugin code in the Kaltura player, host the plugin files in a server that will be accessible to the player, and reference the plugin in the embed code Flashvars (or in the player UIConf using Studio):
+In order to load the plugin code in the Kaltura Player, host the plugin files in a server that will be accessible to the Player, and reference the plugin in the embed code Flashvars (or in the Player UIConf using Studio):

 ```javascript
 kWidget.embed({